I fell for Canterbury as a college student on a semester abroad in London, and the crush never wore off. I’ve been back again and again.

 Canterbury prospered during the Middle Ages and pilgrims continued to pour in, on foot or horse.
 Much of the architecture you see today is from that period.

-In the 16th century, Henry VIII left the Catholic Church and established his own religion.
-He purged Canterbury Cathedral of all Catholic ornamentation and destroyed Becket’s shrine.
+In the 16th century, Henry VIII broke from Rome, founded his own church, stripped Canterbury Cathedral of its Catholic finery, and destroyed Becket’s shrine.

-In 1988, Canterbury was enshrined as a UNESCO World Heritage site.
-The designation includes Canterbury Cathedral, St. Martin’s Church, and St. Augustine’s Abbey.
+In 1988, Canterbury became a UNESCO World Heritage site, including the cathedral, St. Martin’s Church, and St. Augustine’s Abbey.

-Today, Canterbury is a lively market and university town.
-And it is still a popular pilgrim destination, ranking up there with Lourdes or Santiago de Compostela.
+Today, it’s a lively university and market town — and still a place of pilgrimage, on par with Lourdes or Santiago de Compostela.

 One Day In Canterbury, Day Trip From London

-Here’s how to spend 1 perfect day in Canterbury.
-I give you an hour by hour breakdown to help you plan and have an efficient visit.
+Here’s an hour by hour breakdown to help you plan and have an efficient visit.

-You may want to kick off your one day in Canterbury with a small group walking tour or a private walking tour of the city highlights.
+You may want to kick off your day with a small group walking tour or a private walking tour of the city highlights.

 8:30 AM: Breakfast At Refectory Kitchen